 If you live in a rural area, you may think that your pets have free rein to roam and explore.
 However, there are some dangers that pet owners in rural areas need to be aware of.
-Not only that but if your pet needs care it may be harder to find a vet in your local rural area.
-You will need to either be prepared to take care of the matter in your hands or drive for hours to find proper pet care for your pet.
+Not only that but pet care may be harder to find in your local rural area.

 Here are some pet care tips on how to keep your pets safe in a rural environment.